World News

 Types of Sustainable Energy

 Biomass is another popular option that comes from agricultural waste products.
 Biomass is the energy derived from materials such as wood or other plant matter that are burned to create heat or electricity.
 However, biomass has a few drawbacks typically associated with renewable energy options.
-For example, weather conditions heavily affect biomass and cannot be stored for long periods.
+For example, weather conditions heavily affect biomass, and cannot be stored for long periods.

 Geothermal power is another option that harnesses heat from the earth’s crust.
 Besides generating electricity, geothermal energy has many uses, such as heating homes, greenhouses, and growing food.